April – Welcome to Spring

-February – Who Said Only Roses are for Valentine’s Day?
+February – Who Said Only Roses for Valentine’s Day

 We were very fortunate to have Yvonne Capella, Award Winning Designer, Flower Show Judge and GCFM Board Member show us how to design a beautiful terrarium and other container gardens.
 Plus her designs also became chance opportunities – congratulations to the very lucky winners!